Coopez/Coopez/README.md

 👋 Hi, I’m @Coopez,
    or Niklas.
-German AI Master Student in the Netherlands
+German PhD Student in Norway

-  I just finished my Thesis!
-The next step for me is looking for a Phd project.
+  Just working on some forecasting of renewable energy with machine learning.

   Cheers!